paircolumbus/paircolumbus.github.io/index.md

 ![img](http://i.imgur.com/OmBFBDK.jpg)

 Pair Columbus is a cybersecurity focused pairing and mentoring group for new and experienced engineers.
-We host a number of DIY challenges that you can use to widen your understanding of web engineering and internet security fundamentals.
+We host a number of DIY self-guided challenges that you can use to widen your understanding of web engineering and internet security fundamentals.

 <br />
 - - -